 Research indicates that the leadership style one adopts in different situations influences how well a team accomplishes its goals.
 Leadership styles may be influenced by several factors surrounding the individual, which may vary from one situation to another, to various personality types.
 Eventually, most of the people develop a dominant leadership style for all situations.
 Through experience, group members expect and even predict certain behavior patterns from leaders.
 It is not what leaders believe their style is, that is important, but what followers believe it to be.

-Joyce-Anne Wainaina, Chief Executive – Citi Bank N.A Kenya and East Africa, Catherine Igathe, Managing Director AIG – Kenya, Eva Muraya – Founder and CEO, Brand Strategy and Design and Dr. Leila Macharia – Founder Scion Reel, discuss the impact of leadership approaches for sustainable organisational growth during the Women in Executive Leadership League Program – Directors Roundtable.
+Joyce-Ann Wainaina, Chief Executive – Citi Bank N.A Kenya and East Africa, Catherine Igathe, Managing Director AIG – Kenya, Eva Muraya – Founder and CEO, Brand Strategy and Design and Dr. Laila Macharia – Founder Scion Reel, discuss the impact of leadership approaches for sustainable organisational growth during the Women in Executive Leadership League Program – Directors Roundtable.

 The Women in Executive Leadership League program is aimed at raising the standards of excellence and the number of competent women at board level.
 The program equips women in senior executive management with the necessary skills to serve in boards, building a pool of network of influential women leaders who can impart change in their respective fields.

 The summit is moderated and facilitated by a rich mix of industry captains.
 The course leader, Patricia Murugami is the advisor to the Dean and program leader: Women in Business & Leadership.
 She has a vast wealth of knowledge on leadership and management, having developed over 1,000 senior managers across the region.
-Agnes Ruoro, the program moderator is the Project Lead Top 100 Small and Medium Enterprises in Kenya.
+This panel was moderated by Agnes Ruoro, the Project Lead Top 100 Small and Medium Enterprises in Kenya.
 Agnes is also a Doctoral Fellow at Strathmore Business School.

 Leadership and Growth